brightcove/hot-shots/README.md

 The 'uds' option as the protocol is to support [Unix Domain Sockets for Datadog](https://docs.datadoghq.com/developers/dogstatsd/unix_socket/).
 It has the following limitations on where it will work:
 - Does not work on Windows
 - Does not currently work on Node 12

-Both cause the underlying library that is used, unix-dgram, to not install properly.
-Given it is listed as an optionalDependency, this install failure will not cause any other problems.
+Both of the above cause the underlying library that is used, unix-dgram, to not install properly.
+Given it is listed as an optionalDependency, and how it's used in the codebase, this install failure will not cause any problems.
 It just means that you can't use this feature.

 ## Submitting changes